What is Diabetes Canada’s position on diabetes care in institutional settings?

 People with diabetes should receive care that promotes the highest quality of life regardless of the setting.
-People with diabetes have a right to timely, affordable and ongoing diabetes education and comprehensive treatment services provided with seamless coordination by a Diabetes Health-care Team and other specialists as specified in the Canadian Diabetes Association’s Clinical Practice Guidelines for the Prevention and Management of Diabetes in Canada and Standards for Diabetes Education in Canada.
+People with diabetes have a right to timely, affordable and ongoing diabetes education and comprehensive treatment services provided with seamless coordination by a Diabetes Health-care Team and other specialists as specified in Diabetes Canada’s Clinical Practice Guidelines for the Prevention and Management of Diabetes in Canada and Standards for Diabetes Education in Canada.

 What kind of diabetes care should a resident expect?